Board of Directors

 Alfred Lomahquahu – Hopi Reservation Board Member

 Alfred Lomahquahu, born and raised on the Hopi Reservation.
-Attended High School Riberside California.
+Attended High School Riverside California.
 Sherman Indian, enlisted in the US Marine Corp.
 MOS 1345 Engineer Equipment operator.
 8 yr enlistment.
 Worked in construction, Native American Cancer Program for NAU, Community Service Administrator, Governor for village of Bacavi.
 Vice Chairman for the Hopi Tribe, Consultant for HUD on Hopi.
 Artist, Attended NPC and ASU.
 Environmental Activist.
 Currently the Registrar for the Hopi Tribe duties are voter registration, data base.
 Assisting Elections Board on Tribal Elections and educational outreach to Tribal members.

-Scott Davidson – Gila Country Board Member
+Scott Davidson – Gila County Board Member

 Scott is the Wheel Fun representative for Gila County.
 Scott is a native Arizonan, growing up in Tempe, going to college at NAU and finally settling in Payson.
 Mountain biking has been a passion for Scott since High School and he is currently working to build a non-motorized trail system around Payson.
 He has been teaching at Rim Country Middle School and running the Outdoor Adventure Club since 2000.
 He feels that getting kids and their families connected with the outdoors is the best way to build healthier individuals & communities and foster a love of wild places in the next generation.